-97% of the materials used to make cartridges can be reused and recycled.
+97% of the materials used to make photocopier cartridges can be reused and recycled.

 Many people think that empty cartridges are refilled.
 In almost all cases, this is not true – They are Recycled.

-Almost every toner, ink or drum cartridge contains material that can be reclaimed and recycled, and anyone interested in doing their bit for the environment should be aware of this.
+Almost every toner, ink or photocopier cartridge contains material that can be reclaimed and recycled, and anyone interested in doing their bit for the environment should be aware of this.

 The most efficient way to begin your own cartridge recycling program is very simple – and free!
 Simply register:

-It’s FREE and you’ll be helping the environment.
+It’s FREE, you’ll be recycling toner and helping the environment.

 Note: Courier collections are available only for metropolitan areas.
 Outside these areas customers can return their bags at their local Australia Post outlet.